Prayag2/konsave/README.md

 `konsave -w` or `konsave --wipe`
 ## Contribution
 You can contribute by reporting issues or fixing bugs!
+Introduced changes should be briefly described in `CHANGELOG.md`.

 ## License
 This project uses GNU General Public License 3.0